pinglecan/stage-challenges/README.md

-# Lyfter - Stage Challenges
+# Lyfter - Intern Challenges

 ## Fork this repo to work on the challenges.
 - Start with the challenge in folder '1'